Networking¶

 Usage¶

-Simply add the desired label for the correct network policy to your apps kustomization.yaml:
+Simply add the desired label for the correct network policy to your app's kustomization.yaml:

 # applications/{external,internal}/<app>/overlays/<env>/kustomization.yaml